 In this section you will be able to find resources and tools to learn and apply Anticipatory Action.

-United Nations agencies including WFP, FAO, OCHA (Centre for Humanitarian Data) have developed a series of guidelines for the set up and implementation of Anticipatory Action systems - coming soon.
+United Nations agencies including WFP, FAO, OCHA (Centre for Humanitarian Data) have developed a series of guidelines for the set up and implementation of Anticipatory Action systems.

 Other guidelines are coming soon.